Graph Ranking and the Cost of Sybil Defense: Defining Spam Resistance

 \begin{observation} Any ranking algorithm that is invariant under membership in $\trust_\graph{G}$ has zero spam resistance on all graph classes. \end{observation}

-Ranking algorithms that do not depend on the trusted set include UPR, with any reset probability, and HITS, and as we have seen, they are, in fact free to spam.

-On the positive side, any ranking algorithm which assigns non-zero rank only to vertices in $\trust_\graph{G}$ (that is, any variant of SuperTrust) has unbounded spam resistance; in fact, these are the only ranking algorithms with unbounded spam resistance.
-Moreover, the trusted variant of PPR also has high spam resistance, as follows.
+Observation~\ref{obs:trust-needed} implies that UPR and HITS have zero spam resistance.
+On the positive side, any ranking algorithm that assigns non-zero rank only to vertices in $\trust_\graph{G}$ (that is, any variant of SuperTrust) has unbounded spam resistance; in fact, these are the only ranking algorithms with unbounded spam resistance.
+Moreover, the trusted variant $\mTPPR$ of PPR also has high spam resistance, as follows.